eth212/EQ_Developer_Test/README.md

 I would have completed 4.b but I am very busy with school (midterms) and extra curriculars currently, and need to allocate my time elsewhere.

-Side Note: I really enjoyed this challenge, I found the data interesting and there seemed to be lots of extractable information :)
+Side Note: I really enjoyed this challenge, I found the data interesting and there seemed to be lots of extractable information

+I wrote my functions and methods to demonstrate understanding and clearify which solution belongs to which problem, If this was production code I would have used libraries to speed up most of the calculations used and I would not have seperate "for" loops on each different step.